guilhermebkel/gbkel-about/experiences.md

 In december of 2019, after completing almost 6 months of internship, I've got invited to get a new software developer position.

-At this new position, I helped them and learned about `Sofware Project Management`.
+At this new position, I helped them and learned about `Software Project Management`.

 On top of that, it is important to know that I've `created a queue system for picture uploads on front-end with retry and fallback delay features`.